JerryXRQ/CS337_Project1/README.md

 To run the code, use the command python sentiment_analysis_general.py.
 You can add an optional year input.
 If it is not provided, then 2013 will be selected by default.
 The plot is designed to be saved in a folder called sentiment.
 However, the tool does not create the folder automatically.
 Please make sure that this folder is created in advance.

+Work Distribution
+Jerry Xu:
+Developed the framework of the program including data and utilities. / Wrote the code for all the basic requirements.
+Added extra task humor detection and red carpet.
+Tested all the code, wrote README file, and compiled the submission

+Daniel Wang:
+Added extra task sentiment analysis general, acts, and social media popularity analysis.
+Helped write README file and compile the submission.
+Helped tune the performance of the code.

+Jonathan Katz:
+Added extra task party detection and sentiment analysis for a given person.
+Helped test the code and write the README file.
+Gathered data for actors, actresses, directors, and movies Attempted an alternative approach for nominee.py.

 Some reference performance: